 |January - March||15th June|

-What are the consequences of non-compliance of section 19C?
+What are the consequences of non-compliance with section 19C?

-Levy of Interest : If the specified person does not deduct the TDS or deduct the TDS but not deposited to the government on time then interest is required to be paid on such amount.
+Levy of Interest: If the specified person does not deduct the TDS or deduct the TDS but is not deposited to the government on time, then interest is required to be paid on such amount.

-Disallowance of expenses : Also, the person is not eligible to claim the deduction of such expenses from PGBP income if TDS is not deducted on time.
-The amount of disallowed expenses shall be 30% of payment
+Disallowance of expenses: Also, the person is not eligible to claim the deduction of such expenses from PGBP income if TDS is not deducted on time.
+The amount of disallowed expenses shall be 30% of the payment.

-However if TDS is deposited in subsequent years then expense will be allowed in the year of payment of TDS.
+However, if TDS is deposited in subsequent years, then expenses will be allowed in the TDS payment year.

 Frequently Asked Questions

 Q- Is TDS deductible on sales promotion expenses?

 Yes, it is deductible.
 Sales Promotion expenses can be done in lieu of a contract or as a payment for professional services.
 In both cases, although there will be different sections of TDS, TDS will be applicable.